alanedwardes/Ae.WebSearchMcp/README.md

 # Web Search MCP Server

 A Model Context Protocol (MCP) HTTP server that provides web search functionality using multiple search engines.
-The server automatically detects all configured search engines and randomly selects one for each search request, providing load balancing and redundancy.
+The server automatically detects all configured search engines and randomly selects one for each search request, with fallback support - if the selected engine fails or returns no results, another engine will be automatically tried.
 This server can be integrated with OpenWebUI or other MCP-compatible clients to enable web search capabilities.

 ## Features

 - **Multiple Search Providers**: Support for various search engines including Google Custom Search API and Ollama web search
 - **Automatic Engine Detection**: Automatically detects all configured search engines at startup
 - **Random Load Balancing**: Randomly selects from available engines for each search request
+- **Fallback Support**: If the selected engine fails or returns no results, another engine will be automatically tried
 - **Web Search Tool**: Search the web using any of the configured search providers
 - **MCP Protocol**: Compatible with Model Context Protocol for AI assistant integration
 - **HTTP Server**: Runs as an HTTP server using FastMCP